thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 The stakes are lower when you are running ahead of schedule.
 Naturally, the easiest path forward is to simply continue on ahead of schedule.
 This will allow for a buffer in case there is a delay that appears later in the competition, and allows you to leave early if you finish ahead of time.
 Sometimes competitors travel a long way to get to competitions, and they will appreciate being able to get a head start on their journey home.
 Alternatively, if it is still the morning, consider extending lunch, especially if it is under 1 hour.
 Having extra time to get food, eat it, relax, and warm up before the competition resumes can add greatly to the experience.

 If you still want to fill up some time and you have some longer events that use a cutoff, prefer increasing the cutoff time over increasing the time limit.
-This is because competitors don’t often sign up for events which they do not expect to meet the time limit.
+This is because competitors don't often sign up for events which they do not expect to meet the time limit.
 Combined with the fact that changing event registration is disallowed at most competitions, increasing the time limit results in neither significantly more opportunities for competitors nor takes up substantially more time.
 On the contrary, increasing the cutoff times often allows some competitors who are already signed up to have a better chance at getting a full mean or average, which consequently results in slightly slower rounds.
 Use your experience with planning competitions to estimate a cutoff time that will extend the round by the desired amount.

 Other more dramatic options include increasing the size of a subsequent round by increasing the number of competitors who advance.
 You may also add an additional round entirely.
 The number of advancing competitors between rounds must still follow the maximum size as stated by [Regulation 9p1](https://www.worldcubeassociation.org/regulations/#9p1).
 In both cases, keep in mind that some competitors may have already left the venue if they were not expecting to advance to a certain round.
 Unless you have a good reason to expect that the majority of the competitors who could take advantage of modified advancement conditions will still be present (e.g. a large 2nd round of a popular event like 3x3x3 still ahead of you in the schedule), generally avoid changing advancement conditions.